DaroHacka/zoological-society/README.md

 ## 🖼️ Header System

 The project includes **39 ultra‑wide banners** designed for a rotating header system.
 You can add your own images to `/headers/` — the app will automatically detect them.

 ---

-## 🧩 Roadmap (optional section — remove if you prefer)

-- Additional metadata sources
-- Export/import archive
-- Custom console icons
-- Dark/light theme presets
-- Multi‑language support

----